 Will this process require a lot of my time?

-Typically, it only requires the amount of time that it takes for you to fill out the referral form and gather any supporting information/documentation.
+Typically, it only requires the amount of time that it takes for you to gather and submit information/documentation.
 At times, a staff member may call or email you for additional details and information.
-If the case goes before the University Discipline Committee, you will be asked to appear as a witness.
+If the case goes before the University Discipline Committee or through the UAPA process, you will be required to appear as a witness.
 The majority of our cases are handled administratively without going to a committee hearing.

-What should I do if a student I referred drops the course?
+What should I do if a student I referred drops my course?

 You should still refer the student.
 Our office will still follow up on the case.

 Am I required to meet with the student?

 It is always best to communicate clearly with your students including your concerns about their behavior.
 If you decide to send a referral, you should attempt to inform the student of the allegation and notify the student that the information has been forwarded to the Office of Student Conduct.
 Should you decide to meet with the student, you are required to comply with the following procedures:

 - The student will be provided notice that he/she is believed to have committed behavior in violation of University rules.